CommonAccord/Site-Org/Doc/01/Agt/Type/Startup/NVCA/IRA/Sec/Misc/Original.md

 9.secs={9.1-2.Secs}
 9.Ti=Additional Investors

-9.1.Sec=Notwithstanding anything to the contrary contained herein, if the Company issues additional shares of {Co.StockSeries} after the date hereof, {9.1.A-Ins} any purchaser of such shares of {Co.StockSeries} may become a party to this Agreement by executing and delivering an additional counterpart signature page to this Agreement, and thereafter shall be deemed an &ldquo;Investor&rdquo; for all purposes hereunder.
+9.1.Sec=Notwithstanding anything to the contrary contained herein, if the Company issues additional shares of {Co.StockSeries} after the date hereof, {9.1.A-Ins} any purchaser of such shares of {Co.StockSeries} may become a party to this Agreement by executing and delivering an additional counterpart signature page to this Agreement, and thereafter shall be deemed an "Investor" for all purposes hereunder.

 9.1.A-Ins=whether pursuant to the Purchase Agreement or otherwise,

-9.2.Sec=No action or consent by the Investors shall be required for such joinder to this Agreement by such additional Investor, so long as such additional Investor has agreed in writing to be bound by all of the obligations as an &ldquo;Investor&rdquo; hereunder.
+9.2.Sec=No action or consent by the Investors shall be required for such joinder to this Agreement by such additional Investor, so long as such additional Investor has agreed in writing to be bound by all of the obligations as an "Investor" hereunder.

 10.Ti=Entire Agreement